 As far as your members will be concerned, they should experience no other disruption to their subscription.
 You can continue to take payments during a bulk change.
-This has proved true in our experience of carrying out the bulk change for numerous member organisations, with very low cancellation rates and a number organisations losing no members whatsoever when switching to GoCardless.
+This has proved true in our experience of carrying out the bulk change for numerous business, with very low cancellation rates and a number organisations losing no members whatsoever when switching to GoCardless.

-Helen Parkinson, finance lead at 3-1-5 Health Club explains her experience with the switch using GoCardless: “We were a little nervous about the switch, but it went smoothly.
+Helen Parkinson, Finance Lead at 3-1-5 Health Club explains her experience with the switch using GoCardless: “We were a little nervous about the switch, but it went smoothly.
 The support we got from GoCardless made it so much easier.
 To know we have people like GoCardless behind us is reassuring.”

 5. “The bulk change process is technical and will take months to complete”